CEQA Air Quality Handbook

 A policy was adopted by the District’s Board of Directors in 2001 (amended in 2008) which provided an alternative for developers to offset the increased emissions from new land use development projects by paying monetary incentives and established guidelines for the use of air quality mitigation funds received from developers.
 Based on this policy, the District manages an off-site mitigation fee program to be utilized as an option for some development projects when the on-site mitigations are insufficient to offset their related impacts to below the applicable thresholds.
 It is a voluntary measure which would be recommended by the District through the CEQA review process to the developers and lead agencies for consideration.

 The fee rate is based on the cost-effectiveness factor updated by the latest CARB Carl Moyer Program Guideline.
 Cost-effectiveness is a measure of the dollars provided for each ton of covered emission reductions; CARB may adjust it to reflect emission reduction market conditions.
-The current rate for the District’s off-site mitigation fee calculation is $17,720 per ton of ozone precursor emissions (ROG or NOx), effective from April 3, 2014.
+The current rate for the District’s off-site mitigation fee calculation is $18,030 per ton of ozone precursor emissions (ROG or NOx), effective July 1, 2015.
 For more information regarding the District’s Off-site mitigation measure, see Chapter 4 of the CEQA Air Quality Handbook.

 CEQA Modeling Analysis Tools